nggyujia/Egg-Market-Analysis/README.md

 ## Installation

 The project is written in Python in Jupyter Notebook.
-You can see the analysis in (When Can You Save the Most on Eggs?.ipynb)[https://github.com/nggyujia/Egg-Market-Analysis/blob/master/When%20Can%20You%20Save%20the%20Most%20on%20Eggs%3F.ipynb].
+You can see the analysis in [When Can You Save the Most on Eggs?.ipynb](https://github.com/nggyujia/Egg-Market-Analysis/blob/master/When%20Can%20You%20Save%20the%20Most%20on%20Eggs%3F.ipynb).
 No extra installation is needed to access the analysis.

 ## Data